 When it comes to renting out a property, it’s typical for landlords and tenants to go through the property together during a move-in inspection.
 Depending on your contract, this may happen at the start of the tenancy or it could be scheduled once every few months.

 Be sure to have the property ready for inspection.
-It is the landlord or letting agents responsibility to fit and test smoke alarms and carbon monoxide alarms follow fire safety regulations for property in a purpose-built block of flats or for houses and property adapted into flats health and safety inspections Your contract with your tenants should specify who is responsible for any small repairs that come up during the course of the tenancy.
+It is the landlord or letting agents responsibility to fit and test smoke alarms and carbon monoxide alarms follow fire safety regulations landlords must comply for property in a purpose-built block of flats or for houses and property adapted into flats health and safety inspections.
+Your contract with your tenants should specify who is responsible for any small repairs that come up during the course of the tenancy.